MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [x] Market-neutral or arbitrage strategies utilizing leverage and short selling.
 - [ ] Simple bond ladders with no derivative use.

-> **Explanation:** Hedge funds frequently employ leverage, short selling, and advanced strategies like market-neutral or arbitrage, which traditional mutual funds often cannot replicate under standard regulations.
+> **Explanation:**( Hedge funds frequently employ leverage, short selling, and advanced strategies like market-neutral or arbitrage, which traditional mutual funds often cannot replicate under standard regulations.)

----

 ### When investing in funds domiciled offshore, Canadian residents could be subject to: